mohsen-ameli/dotfiles/README.md

 `gamescope -W 1920 -H 1080 -r 60 -- gamemoderun %command%`

 ## udev rules

+This is to have notifications when the battery hits a certain percent, to tell you to plug the power.

 Go in /etc/udev/rules.d and create two files. (replace USERNAME with your username).
 This will make sure to give notifications whenever a device is plugged or unplugged in (as well as charging/discharging).